Back to Local Business

 Criticism of the two-track system remains divided among the player field.
 Several professionals have expressed concern that the structure effectively demotes the DP World Tour to a third tier within the global pathway.
 Eddie Pepperell highlighted this issue on a podcast, while Nick Taylor questioned the implications for players who might be unable to compete in their national open championships under the new rules.

-PGA TOUR is one of Nocatee's largest employers, with about 964 local employees, according to local government records.
+PGA TOUR employs about 964 people in Nocatee, according to local government records.

 Source: sports.yahoo.com.